mccoyJosh/ClassInfo/SDEV140/M07/Day1/1_ai.md

 But, the books lays out a few specific areas where AI is a part of it, by definition:

-- **Machine Learning**: uses algorithms and models to amke predictions and discover patterns in data
+- **Machine Learning**: uses algorithms and models to make predictions and discover patterns in data
 - **Computer Vision**: uses algorithms and models to extract meaning from images and video
 - **Natural Language processing**: uses algorithms and models to
 - **Knowledge Representation**: is a framework for representing how knowledge is stored and processed